ZioTino/jquery.lazymap/readme.md

     * `zoomAttr` *(string)*: lets you change the default attribute for map's zoom;
 * **Add an attribute to whitelist**, preventing it to be deleted when the map is initialized: `keepAttributes` *( string[] )*;

-This can works for as many maps as you want!
+This can works for as many maps as you want!!